Netflix-Skunkworks/UnrealValidationFramework/README.md

 Whilst the validations can live anywhere within an unreal project it is recommended to keep them within a custom content plugin.

-This allows companies, teams and productions to store and transport their own validations between projects without tying them selves to a single Unreal Project or populating the validation framework with none generic workflows
+This allows companies, teams and productions to store and transport their own validations between projects without tying themselves to a single Unreal Project or populating the validation framework with none generic workflows

 #### 8.1.1 Blueprints

-Not everyone is wants to or is able write c++, so we provide the ability to implement your own validations and fixes via blueprints.
+Not everyone wants to or is able write c++, so we provide the ability to implement your own validations and fixes via blueprints.

 1. Create a new blueprint class from the right click menu in the content browser, as mentioned earlier these can live anywhere in the project, however it is recommended to keep them in a dedicated content plugin so they can be easily shared between projects